-- 17. In this State and in several others there is opposition to legislative reform that would protect children from sexual abuse or allow victims with time-barred suits to once again approach the civil courts for redress against the institutions that enabled the abuse.
-The legislative reforms have included: - Mandatory reporting by clergy and Church employees - Extension or elimination of the Statute of Limitations for criminal cases - Extension or elimination of the Statute of Limitations for civil cases - Suspension of the Statute of Limitations on civil cases for a specified period of time - 18.
+- 19. There is opposition in the District and in every State that has considered legislative reform.
+These reforms have included: - !
+Mandatory reporting by clergy and Church employees - !
+Extension or elimination of the Statute of Limitations for criminal cases - !
+Extension or elimination of the Statute of Limitations for civil cases - !
+Suspension of the Statute of Limitations on civil cases for a specified period of time - 20.
 Those who have opposed such changes have included the insurance industry, trial lawyers, private organizations such as the Boy Scouts and several religious denominations.
 By far the most vociferous and aggressive opposition has come from the institutional Roman Catholic Church.
 I purposely use the term "institutional Catholic Church" because by its own self-description and biblical roots, the Church is not defined by the clergy or the power structure, but by the people themselves.
 This is amazing and scandalous because of the public exposure of the Church's culture and policy of cover-up and mismanagement of clergy sexual abuse over the past decades and even centuries.
 In several States the State Catholic Conferences have employed a variety of tactics, some of which were scandalous and patently dishonest, to persuade legislators to vote against any legislative reforms.
 The tactics have included wide dissemination of erroneous information, defamation of victims, their attorneys and their supporters and the use of sensationalistic statements that gain attention but are untrue.

-19. The objections include:
+21. The objections include: